When a dog has diarrhea every hour, it’s an alarming situation that can quickly lead to dehydration, electrolyte imbalances, and worsening illness.

 Contact your veterinarian immediately if your dog’s diarrhea is happening every hour and includes blood, dark tarry stool, or a very foul odor.
 These signs suggest a more serious infection or intestinal bleeding and require urgent evaluation.

-You should also seek prompt veterinary care if your dog is vomiting alongside diarrhea, as this combination accelerates dehydration.
+You should also seek immediate veterinary care if your dog is vomiting alongside diarrhea, as this combination accelerates dehydration.
 Puppies, seniors, and dogs with chronic health conditions should always be seen quickly because they can deteriorate faster.

 If your dog becomes lethargic, refuses food, develops a fever, or shows signs of abdominal pain, do not wait for the next episode.
 Repeated watery diarrhea can lead to electrolyte imbalances and organ stress, making early intervention vital.